-We introduce here a novel composite phantom design that extends the assessment of fluorescence imaging systems, compared to the previously reported composite phantom [10], to include quantification of dynamic range and better determination of the spatial illumination pattern offered by the imaging system.
-Its novelty, compared to previous phantoms reported by our group [10]-[21] and others [14]-[20], lies not only in the number of performance metrics that it can quantify through one or two acquired frames, but also in its ability to correct the acquired data so that systems of markedly different specifications produce the same readouts from the same field of view, which has not been reported to our knowledge.
-This is a major step toward high-fidelity fluorescence molecular imaging that would enable comparative multi-center clinical trials, independently of the fluorescence molecular imaging systems employed [22].
+We introduce here a novel composite phantom design that extends the assessment of fluorescence imaging systems. compared to the previously reported composite phantom [10], to include quantification of dynamic range and better determination of the spatial illumination pattern offered by the imaging system.
 We use the novel composite phantom to demonstrate how it can be employed to correct readouts of fluorescence molecular imaging systems and we define a descriptive benchmarking score (BM) that can be employed for rapid system comparisons and/or for quality control.
 We further show, for the first time, how such a phantom can be employed to assess the performance of a fiber-based fluorescence imaging system, as well as a surgical fluorescence microscope.
-Finally, we discuss the implication of composite phantoms in quality control and standardization of fluorescence imaging, a process necessary for establishing good imaging practices in clinical environments and for enabling high-fidelity imaging [22].
+We discuss the implication of composite phantoms in quality control and standardization of fluorescence imaging, a process necessary for establishing good imaging practices in clinical environments and for enabling high-fidelity imaging across patients and multi-center imaging studies.